Adjunct Faculty, Spanish

 - Fulfilling other instructional or academic duties as may be assigned by the Language Program Coordinator

-- Master's degree in Spanish, education, linguistics, or related field
+- MA in Spanish, education, linguistics, or a closely related field

-- Experience teaching at the college level (substantiated by letters of recommendation)
+- Experience teaching Spanish at the college or university level (substantiated by letters of recommendation)

-- Demonstrated experience or evidence of a commitment to incorporate inclusive excellence teaching methods and/or pedagogies to effectively engage broadly diverse student populations
+- Experience or commitment to Inclusive Excellence teaching methods and/or pedagogies to engage diverse student populations.

 - Experience working in multi-section coordinated courses

-For non-U.S. citizens or permanent residents interested in applying and who will need immigration sponsorship for this position, please contact Abby Tropman, Recruiter in Services at
+For non-U.S. citizens or permanent residents interested in applying and who will need immigration sponsorship for this position, please contact Abby Montgomery, Recruiter in DU Shared Services at [email protected]@du.edu.

 The University of Denver is committed to enhancing the diversity of its faculty and staff and encourages applications from women, minorities, members of the LGBTQ community, people with disabilities and veterans.
 The University is an equal opportunity/affirmative action employer.